carpentries-incubator/reproducible-publications-quarto/_episodes/02-Quarto/04-plots-figures.md

 {: .language-r}

 ## Run the code in a code chunk
 To make sure our code renders, we could click the "Render" button as we have been doing to check if the document generates successfully.
-However, with code chunks we have other options for running and debugging code that don't require us to wait for the file to render.
-This is particularily useful as we add more code to the document and the render time increases.
+However, with code chunks, we have other options for running and debugging code that don't require us to wait for the file to render.
+This is particularly useful as we add more code to the document, and the render time increases.
 Let's explore our options:

 ### 1) Run from code chunk

-See green play button on the right top corner?
+See the green play button on the top right corner?
 This allows us to run code from that specific code chunk.

 ![run from code chunk](../../fig/07-run-from-chunk.png){: .image-with-shadow}

 ### 2) Run menu
-In the editor menu there is an icon that says Run with an arrow pointing left.
+In the editor menu, there is an icon that says Run with an arrow pointing left.
 This menu provides more options for running code chunks, including the current chunk, the next chunk, all chunks, etc.

 ![run code menu](../../fig/07-run-options.png){: .image-with-shadow}

 ### 3) Keyboard shortcuts:
-Of course, there are shortcuts to do all of the actions found in the Run menu (that is if you can remember them all).
+Of course, there are shortcuts to all of the actions found in the Run menu (that is, if you can remember them all).

 **Task**	| **Windows & Linux**	| **macOS**
 ---       |---                  |---